zach-hanly/nyt_predicting_shared_articles/README.md

-# Predicting New York Times Daily Top 20 Most Shared Articles on Facebook
+# Predicting The New York Time's Most Shared Articles

 **Author**: Zach Hanly

 ## Overview

-This project takes article inofmration from the New York times and uses NLP, Random Forest's and logistic regression to predict the daily top 20 most shared articles on Facebook.
+This project takes article information from the New York times and uses NLP, Random Forests and logistic regression to predict the daily top 20 most shared articles on Facebook.

 ## Business and Data Understanding